Evaluating LLMs with labeled data¶

 return answers

-Prepare a real dataset for batch inference¶
+Prepare a real dataset for Batch inference¶

 # IMDB Top 1000 dataset: